 The Robert Stanger Young Artist Auditions are held each winter to provide a forum for outstanding local area high school instrumentalists to compete for the opportunity to perform a concerto movement with the Elmhurst Symphony Orchestra.
 In addition to monetary awards, three-runners-up are invited to perform for local community groups.
 The auditions are sponsored in part by the Elmhurst Kiwanis Club and the Auxiliary of the Elmhurst Symphony Association.
-The competition will be held Saturday, February 23, 2013.
-This year's competition will take place in a new location - our concert venue at the Elmhurst Christian Reformed Church, 149 W. Brush Hill, Elmhurst.
+The competition will be held Saturday, February 8, 2014.
+This year's competition will take place at our concert venue at the Elmhurst Christian Reformed Church, 149 W. Brush Hill, Elmhurst.

 click here for audition information >>>

 Please visit this section of the website after the February 8th competition for a list of the winners, instrument they performed, High School and music teacher.

 The Elmhurst Symphony Association will sponsor ensemble visits to District 205 elementary and middle schools and several private schools in the Elmhurst area in 2013-2014.

 The Elmhurst Symphony Orchestra is committed to outreach and educational programs such as this to help audiences of tomorrow come to a better understanding and appreciation of music of all types.
 The Elmhurst Symphony Orchestra is a non-for-profit organization.
 The ensemble visits are made possible in part by the City of Elmhurst Tourism Fund, the Illinois Arts Council, and Target Corporation and Fifth Third Bank.

 Ted Hatmaker has been giving concert previews for the Elmhurst Symphony for eighteen years.
 He is on the faculty of Norther Illinois University, where he teaches music theory, aural skills and composition.